NotLeon-dev/Foliactyl/README.md

   port: 8080
   secret: Example Secret
 ```
 The start of the settings file; The ``name`` is the name used for all placeholders.
 The ``icon`` is used for all page icons.
-The ``defaulttheme`` is the theme you are using for Faliactyl, default is Falcon.
-The ``version`` is the Faliactyl version.
-The ``website port`` is the port that Faliactyl is listening on.
+The ``defaulttheme`` is the theme you are using for Foliactyl, default is Falcon.
+The ``version`` is the Foliactyl version.
+The ``website port`` is the port that Foliactyl is listening on.
 The ``website secret`` is a randomly genererated password that you must keep secret as it it is what the dashboards sessions are encrypted with.
 ```
 discordserver:
   enabled: true